 Workplace CSA Program

-EC Matthews will be offering CSA vouchers to all employees interested in signing up for a vegetable share for the 2021 CSA season.
-Each employee that participates will be able to sign up for a share and pick it up in the EC Matthews office or a nearby community pick-up.
+EC Matthews Company will be offering CSA vouchers to all full-time employees interested in signing up for a CSA share for the 2024 CSA season.
+Each participant will be able to sign up for a weekly vegetable share and pick it up at EC Matthews or another convenient pickup starting this May!

-To learn more about what a farm share is, often called CSA (community supported agriculture), and the benefits, pricing, and options read below.
+To learn more about CSA, the benefits, pricing, and options read below.
 If you are already familiar with this CSA voucher program click on the view partner farm button and read Sustainable Harvest Farm's bio and buy a share!

 What is Community Supported Agriculture (CSA)?

-A local produce subscription program where members receive weekly deliveries of seasonal vegetables and some fruit for 22 weeks during the main growing season (May-October).
+A local produce subscription where members receive weekly deliveries of vegetables and some fruits for 20+ weeks starting in May.

 Easy access to healthy fresh food and the opportunity to try new foods.

 Convenience--pick up your share at work or on the way home.

 Know your farmer that grows your food.
-Enjoy newsletters, farm updates and useful recipes.
+Receive regular newsletters, updates, and useful recipes.